Xires87/UnremovableEffects/README.md

 }
 ```

-In `item` add item which you want to be a cure for status effects specified in `"status_effects"`, for example:
+In `"item"` add item which you want to be a cure for status effects specified in `"status_effects"`, for example:
 ```json
 {
   "replace": false,